10-Q 1 form10-q.htm

 PROPERTY AND EQUIPMENT, NET

 Depreciation and amortization are provided over the estimated useful lives of the related assets, ranging from 5 to 10 years, using the straight-line method.
 Leasehold improvements are amortized over the lesser of the estimated useful life of the asset or the term of the lease.
-Depreciation and amortization expense on property and equipment were approximately $16,000 and $15,000 for the three months ended February 29, 2024 and February 28, 2023, respectively, and approximately $46,000 and $51,000 for the nine months ended February 29, 2024 and February 28, 2023, respectively.
+Depreciation and amortization expense on property and equipment was approximately $17,000 and $16,000 for the three months ended August 31, 2024 and 2023, respectively.

 INTANGIBLE ASSETS, NET

 The Company assesses the recoverability of these intangible assets by determining whether the amortization of the asset’s balance over its remaining life can be recovered through projected undiscounted future cash flows.
-The Company uses a qualitative assessment to determine whether there was any impairment.
-During the nine months ended February 29, 2024, management did not identify any indicators of impairment.
-During the nine months ended February 28, 2023, an impairment adjustment was made of $6,000.
+The Company uses a qualitative assessment to determine whether there is any impairment.
+During the three months ended August 31, 2024, and 2023, there were no impairment adjustments.

 INVESTMENTS